tucats/gopackages/compiler/README.md

 An array is a list of zero or more values.
 The array values can be of any type, including other arrays.
 The array elements are always indexed starting at a value of 1.
+You can also reference a range (slice) of an array by using the notation `a[b:e]` which returns an array containing elements from `b` to `e` from array `a`.
 You cannot reference a subscript that has not been allocated.
 You can use the `array` statement to initialize an array, and the `array()` function to change the size of an existing array.